econoalchemist/SeedSigner/06_Sparrow-Wallet.md

 # Sparrow Wallet
 This section will demonstrate how to import your wallet to Sparrow Wallet from SeedSigner.
+The concept here is that the SeedSigner will use your private key to sign transactions and Sparrow Wallet will generate those transactions for the SeedSigner to sign.
+This way, you can keep your private key off of a network connected device while still being able to check your wallet balance and generate receiving addresses safely.

-Importing a wallet in this manner enables you to have a "watch-only" wallet available on a network connected device without putting your bitcoin directly at risk.
+Importing a wallet in this manner enables you to have a "watch-only" wallet available on your Personal Computer (PC) without putting your bitcoin private keys at risk.
 The watch-only wallet can display your balance and generate receiving addresses without you needing to go through the process of opening your wallet with your SeedSigner each time.
+You would just use your SeedSigner when you want to sign transactions from this wallet to spend those bitcoin.

 For more information on installing Sparrow Wallet and connecting it to a node, check out the [Sparrow Wallet website](https://www.sparrowwallet.com/).

 This demonstration uses Sparrow Wallet installed on a Windows desktop using [Bitcoin Core](https://bitcoincore.org/) as the node backend.

+## Step 1: Initiate Import
-Step 1: Once you have Sparrow Wallet installed and open on your PC, navigate to `File` > `Import Wallet`
+Once you have Sparrow Wallet installed and open on your PC, navigate to `File` > `Import Wallet`

 ![](assets/sparrow00.png)

+## Step 2: Device Selection
-Step 2: In the pop-up window, scroll down and select `SeedSigner` then `Scan` to launch your webcam.
+In the pop-up window, scroll down and select `SeedSigner` then `Scan` to launch your webcam.

 ![](assets/sparrow01.png)

-Step 3:
+## Step 3: Export Watch-Only Information
 - On your SeedSigner, scan your seed QR code and enter your passphrase.
 - Then go to `Export Xpub` and select your wallet.
 - Then choose your quorum type, `Single Sig` or `Multisig` (single sig is used in this demo).